Markets & Economy

 Despite the downside risks to growth stemming from the war in Ukraine, ECB President Christine Lagarde focused her remarks on the upside risks to inflation and stressed “optionality and flexibility” in the governing council’s policy stance.
 The front-end of the euro curve is pricing in roughly 30 basis points of hikes by year-end.

 Against this backdrop, we maintain a defensive posture in our fixed income portfolios.
-In U.S. core bond portfolios, in addition to a short duration and positioning for a flattening of the yield curve, we also favour a slight relative underweight to credit.
+In U.S. core bond portfolios, in addition to a short duration and positioning for a flattening of the yield curve, we also favor a slight relative underweight to credit.
 Meanwhile, TIPS prices largely reflect inflationary expectations, so managers are more opportunistic based on where they see value along the maturity spectrum.

 In many equity portfolios, depending on investment objectives and mandate, we are starting to see managers selectively add to investments in energy, materials, mining companies, consumer staples and other consumer-related companies with a degree of pricing power.